-37. Financial assets and liabilities continued
+36. Financial assets and liabilities continued

-Management has assessed that the fair values of cash and cash equivalents, trade and other receivables, trade and other payables, current borrowings and bank overdrafts approximate their carrying amounts largely due to the short-term maturities of these instruments.
+Management has assessed that the fair values of cash and cash equivalents, trade and other receivables, trade and other payables and current borrowings approximate their carrying amounts largely due to the short-term maturities of these instruments.